 Important point here.
 We often think that gagging is the first part of choking, but it’s not.
 They are not the same thing.
 (Using our serious voice here…) Gagging is usually watery eyes, spluttering & noisy.
 Choking is usually silent, blue lips/face and a wide eyed panic.
 Gagging is a safety reflex that helps babies learn how to move food around their mouth, to the side and then to swallow.
 It's a natural part of this weaning process, albeit a bit uncomfortable to watch sometimes.
 Remember this, even when they set off your own gag reflex.

 Of course, it’s imperative that you're always always there when your baby's eating.
 And, if in doubt, take action quickly.
 Leigh recommends all parents download the St John’s Ambulance App and learn baby first aid (whether weaning or not, to be honest).
 And both Gaby and Leigh highly recommend Baby-Led Weaning by Gill Rapley & Tracey Murkett before you start.

 You can also grab a copy of Gill’s book.

 10. A healthy relationship with food

-You can start baby-led weaning from 6 months, to kick start those senses.
-And it really can help your bub develop a healthy relationship with food.
+You can start BLW from 6 months, to kick start those senses.
+And it really can help your baby develop a healthy relationship with food.
 But don’t expect them to really eat anything until around 8 months.
 Leigh has a great saying that we love: “Until I am 1, food is just for fun.”

-To get baby-led weaning off to a good start, here’s our favourite bits of kit...
+To get Baby Led Weaning off to a good start, here are our favourite bits of kit.